 Liddle’s act of refusal then becomes the only reasonable, sensible course.

-Yet, here we are in 2020, with Liddle and myself, and scores of other Blak commentators and Aboriginal Rights activists, advocates and allies, back on the streets, the airwaves, the bandwidths and in the columns, participating and engaging with the spectacle.
+Yet, here we are, with Liddle and myself, and scores of other Blak commentators and Aboriginal Rights activists, advocates and allies, back on the streets, the airwaves, the bandwidths and in the columns, participating and engaging with the spectacle.

 Which either marks us as suckers for punishment or committed proponents for a more considerate, considered and inclusive nation.